marekborowiec/AMAS/README.md

   -c, --concat          Concatenate input alignments -s, --summary         Print alignment summary
-  -v, --convert         Convert to other file format -r REPLICATE REPLICATE, --replicate REPLICATE REPLICATE
+  -v, --convert         Convert to other file format -l SPLIT, --split SPLIT
+                        File name for partitions to be used for alignment splitting.
+  -r REPLICATE REPLICATE, --replicate REPLICATE REPLICATE
                         Create replicate data sets for phylogenetic jackknife [replicates, no alignments for each replicate]